President's Cabinet

 Jamie Leong-Huxley, Vice President Advancement

-Previously she worked with Zinc Ventures on the creation of a new regional innovation centre designed to advance Calgary in the digital age and build a better ecosystem for innovation.
-With the same firm, she helped with legislative changes and education that made payday loans less harmful.
+Prior to joining AUArts in 2018, Jamie worked for Zinc Ventures on the creation of a new regional innovation centre designed to advance Calgary in the digital age and build a better ecosystem for innovation.
+With the same company, she helped with legislative changes and education that made payday loans less harmful.

-Jamie holds an MBA from Queen’s University, and a Diploma in Public Relations and Certificate in Gerontology, both from Mount Royal University.
-She has professional designations in advertising (CAAP), public relations (APR), and is just one of 100 Canadians to achieve a Fellow of the Canadian Public Relations Society.
+Jamie is the recipient of the Queen’s Platinum Jubilee Medal, holds an MBA from Queen’s University, and a Diploma in Public Relations and Certificate in Gerontology, both from Mount Royal University.
+She has professional designations in advertising (CAAP), public relations (APR), and is just one of 123 Canadians to achieve a Fellow of the Canadian Public Relations Society.
 She has received international, national and local awards for her work, and was a Top 40 Under 40.

 Scott Powell, Vice President Finance and Operations